yamadapc/augmented-audio/README.md

 <p align="center">
   <img height="400" src="https://github.com/yamadapc/rust-audio-software/raw/master/design/web-gui-diagram.png" />
 </p>

+**Note:** There are many reasons why web-based GUI is bad in this use-case, for example:

+- High-complexity of infrastructure to support runtime & deployment
+- Unavoidably worse performance at certain tasks
+- Overall not worth it, assuming there's are nice cross-platform Rust GUI frameworks and/or the GUI is not too complex

+However, there are also reasons why it could be good:

+- Amazing development experience: hot-reload, React, Chrome dev-tools
+- Potential for having plug-in GUIs that run in a browser
+  * This can be: remote control for Bela, iPads; a Web front-end for a WebAssembly version of the plug-in, etc.
+  * Without any changes to native/javascript code (because we ate the complexity by doing this)

+So I'm just trying it out & seeing where it can go.

 ### Main components
 The web based Tremolo VST in `crates/tremolo-plugin` contains two main components: